 3. Better Compliance in State & Federal Regulatory Requirements

-A third-party background screening provider with in-house compliance expertise, can help your company properly create a screening solution.
-This not only satisfies your industry standards, but also state and federal regulatory requirements, which vary from state-to-state and by type of position you are staffing.
+A third-party background screening provider with in-house compliance experts can help your company properly create a screening solution.
+This not only satisfies your industry standards but also state and federal regulatory requirements, which vary from state-to-state and by type of position you are staffing.
 Utilizing a partner that is a true expert in this field is important for the success of your company.

 4. Decrease the risk of being sued